Top 10 security engineer interview questions and answers

 Another option is having standalone computers segmented off the network and designated as scanning computers for suspect media to be inserted into.
-However, that is still not recommended for media that comes from an unrecognized or unknown source.
-Scanning stations are generally there for BYOD electronics like USB flash drives and portable hard drives, in order to ensure that you don’t infect your own computer if you HAVE to plug it in at work.
+However, that still needs to be recommended for media from an unrecognized or unknown source.
+Scanning stations are generally there for BYOD electronics like USB flash drives and portable hard drives to ensure that you don’t infect your computer if you HAVE to plug it in at work.
 (With permission, of course.)

 10. Have you ever experienced a serious breach?